-This Definitive list of Questions to ask a Cleaning Company Rep. Makes Finding the Right Cleaning Contractor a Certainty!
+This Definitive list of Questions to ask a Cleaning Sales Rep. Makes Finding the Right Cleaning Contractor a Certainty!

-If you are in Australia looking for a commercial cleaning company, check out our local offices:
+If you are in Australia looking for a cleaning contractor, check out our local offices:

 VIC: Smart Cleaning Solutions - Melbourne